 - — Good source of Vitamin K, Pantothenic Acid, Magnesium, Potassium Vitamin C, Vitamin E, Vitamin B6, and Vitamin A

-Spirulina is a type of cyanobacteria — a blue-green algae that grow in both fresh and saltwater and that can be found all over the world, though it is most often located in tropical climates.
+Spirulina is a type of cyanobacteria — blue-green algae that grow in both fresh and saltwater and found worldwide.
+However, usually, its, and most of it grows in tropical climates.
 Though it’s recently hitting the limelight as a superfood, people used it for centuries.
 The Aztecs were commonly known to consume these algae regularly, as were early African tribes.

 Organic Green Spirulina Powder: Benefits, Protein, Nutrition

 - Complete Protein: Protein is an important building block for cells — including muscles, bones, and cells — throughout the body.
 A plant-based protein, spirulina powder, is particularly valued because it is a complete protein source.
 It has all nine essential amino acids that the body can’t produce on its own.
-This is especially important for vegetarians and vegans whose plant-based protein sources often need to be carefully paired with one another to ensure these essential acids are consumed on a regular basis.
+That is especially important for vegetarians and vegans whose plant-based protein sources often need to be carefully paired with one another to ensure these essential acids consumed regularly.
 And because Spirulina is 60% protein, this benefit is all the more relevant.

-- Calcium: Calcium is used to increase bone density and growth, which can help stave off or fight against conditions such as arthritis or osteoporosis.
+- Calcium: Calcium increases bone density and growth, which helps stave off or fight against conditions such as arthritis or osteoporosis.
 Calcium also helps pass messages between the brain and the nerves, helping muscles contract the way that they should.

 - Vitamin A: If you’ve ever heard that eating carrots can help prevent blindness, it’s not an old wives’ tale.
 Rather, it’s an association made because carrots, like spirulina powder, are packed with Vitamin A, which shows to help vision.
 Vitamin A is also important for immune system health, and it promotes organ function.

-- Vitamin E: Vitamin E consumption has been shown to help reduce risks of heart disease and inflammation, as well as to reduce risks of cancer.
-Vitamin E also supports the immune system functioning.
+- Vitamin E: Vitamin E consumption helps to reduce risks of heart disease and inflammation and the development of free radicals.
+Besides, it supports the immune system functioning.